iakashpaul/iakashpaul.github.io/about.md

 Hey there!
 I am Akash Paul, an Electronics & Communication engineering graduate from VVP Rajkot.

-I build robots, focussing on UAVs, Tele-presence & Automation.
+I build UAVs, Tele-presence & Automation robots.
 I also prototype structures using my 3D printer, currently playing with the ESP8266 & ARM SBC boards.

 I also love working on VR (working on using cardboardVR with LEAP), Machine Learning & Neural Nets, Node.js, opencv, Android SDK & NDK alongwith the Processing IDE.